-This post covers about admin tools for SCCM console that was recently introduced by Patch Connect Plus.
+This post covers about admin tools for SCCM console that were recently introduced by Patch Connect Plus.
 Admin tools make your tasks easier when you want to manage the client machines from SCCM console.

-With the help of admin tools, the Configuration Manager admins can perform a wide range of functions like on-demand client operation, client troubleshooting, and system management actions.
+Thanks to admin tools, the Configuration Manager admins can perform a wide range of functions like on-demand client operation, client troubleshooting, and system management actions.

 Patch Connect Plus Admin Tools

 Before we install the PCP admin tools, let us look at the tool options.
 Most of all remember that you can run the admin tools on individual devices and not on device collections.